pinselimo/Pythas/docs/source/index.rst

     >>> e.hello()
     Hello from Haskell!

-For further usage scenarios refer to pythas_usage_.
+For further usage scenarios refer to the :ref:`pythas_usage` chapter.

 Contents
 ========